 What do you need to do to feel your best as you age?

-One of the most important things you can do for your health at any age is to be physically active.
+Being active is one of the most important things you can do for your health at any age.
 Physical activity keeps your body strong, and it helps with how you feel.
-People who stay active are less likely to get depressed.
-Physical activity can be anything from walking to gardening to working out at the gym.
+It can be anything from walking to gardening to working out at the gym.
 The important thing is to be active almost every day.
-No matter what your age or condition, there is a type of physical activity that's right for you.
-Always ask your doctor whether it is safe for you to start a physical activity program.

-Your mental and emotional health are also important.
-Protect or improve your emotional health by staying in touch with friends, family, and the community.
-People who feel connected to others are more likely to thrive than those who do not.
-And try to keep stress at a minimum.
-In addition to getting regular physical activity, you can take charge of how stress affects you by taking 20 minutes a day to just relax.
+Your mental and emotional health is also important.
+Protect or improve your emotional health by connecting with friends, family, and the community.
+Try to keep stress at a minimum.

 Other good health habits can help you stay at your best:

-- Eat a healthy, balanced diet.
-Avoid salty foods and foods with a lot of fat in them, such as fried foods.
+- Eat healthy foods.
+Choose fruits, vegetables, whole grains, protein, and low-fat dairy foods.
+Avoid salty foods and foods with a lot of fat in them.

 - If you smoke, try to quit.